 “Well, goodie, then.”
 She had a happy grin on her beautiful face.
 She must be happy about the fact that I couldn’t place her.
 “I’ll be right back.”

 She went over to Fred, and as I watched them talk, quite animatedly for a couple of minutes, they looked over at me and Fred smiled and shrugged.
-She grinned and had him run her card, then he handed a small piece of paper.
-Ko
+She grinned and had him run her card, then he handed her a small piece of paper.

-As she walked back over to me, I studied her a bit better, a bit more closely, and it struck me then that maybe I’d seen her face before, but I just couldn’t place it.
+As she walked back over to me, I studied her a bit better, a bit more closely, and then it struck me that maybe I’d seen her face before, but I just couldn’t place it.

 “Mr. Connor…” I interrupted her with my hand, palm toward her.
 “Charlie.
 Sorry.
 I’m ready if you are.
 I have these two bags and my purse, and that’s it.
 The bus has the rest of my gear, and I won’t need it anyway.
 I just need to get home.
 I’ll catch up with them later.”